k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 * The search results display the entire element name, which contains the searched text highlighted in orange.

 * Hovering over an entry in the search result widget triggers a tooltip that indicates the location of the searched text in the schema hierarchy.
-The below screenshot depicts an example, "CRM > CONTRACT > CONTRACT_REF_ID", where 'CRM' is the name of the group (which is optional), followed by a table name and a column, as the hovering is done on a table's column.
+The below screenshot depicts a search example, CRM > CONTRACT > CONTRACT_REF_ID, where 'CRM' is the name of the group (which is optional), followed by a table name and a column, as the hovering is done on a table's column.

   ![](images/web/21_search2.png)